Maqama: Notable exponents

+Illustrated manuscripts

 No known illustrations of maqamat exist prior to the 13th century.
 However, illustrations were added to maqamat to add grandeur and interest to the manuscripts, even though the text was usually performed orally in large groups, rather than read in solitude.

 Common images across various Maqāmāt texts include: grand banquet events involving music and drinking, large groups congregated (sometimes in mosques), and general scenes involving the trickery of Abu Zayd as well as the frustration of Al Harith.
 Particularly in the Saint Petersburg Maqāmāt, these scenes were meant to be humorous to those reading the text, as they often were loosely associated with the poem the image was correlated with.
 These comical images were also shown through the over-exaggerated gestures, such as rigid elbows and knees, of the human figures portrayed as shown in the Vienna Maqāmāt.

 The human figures expressed in these illustrations tended to be quite large in relation to the architecture they were occupying as well as typically against a blank, white background.
 Most of these images either took up an entire or half page, but were not incorporated within the text as a whole.
 The use of the double-page spread began to become popular during this time and were used extensively in these manuscripts.
 The color palettes were typical of this time and were the schemes often employed in Qurans.

 While some of the images refer to the previous text in the manuscript, scholars cannot necessarily determine the relationship between the image and the text when they do not appear to relate to each other.
 Although the illustrations have a clear correlation with the text, the text does not need these images to serve its purpose.
 Therefore, these images can instead serve as a distraction to the reader rather than an aid.
 The difference of text and images is also used to cater to the taste of different groups of people.
 For example, the text is read by the audience who are experts of Arabic language and literature, while the images can be helpful for those with less formal education.